plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-List orders of a sender contact
+List orders sent by a contact

 ##### <strong>Parameters</strong>